OrchardCMS/OrchardCore/src/docs/guides/create-liquid-widget/README.md

 This template will only render the `LiquidPart`, and will override the default widget template.

-You could also choice to render the widget sizing classes.
+You could also choose to render the widget sizing classes.

 ``` liquid
 <article class="{{ Model.Classes | join: " " }}">